 Sangwon Yoon is an associate professor in the SSIE Department at Binghamton University.
 Yoon’s research interests are integrated production and service systems, healthcare systems engineering, decentralized decision modeling, collaborative control theory and enterprise collaboration and coordination.

 Nagendra N. Nagarur is a professor in the SSIE Department at Binghamton University.
 Nagarur’s research interests are supply chain modeling, reliability of micro-electronic components and quality control.

 Shuxia (Susan) Lu is a professor in the SSIE Department at Binghamton University.
 Lu’s research interests are reliability, statistical process control, information technology and computer integrated manufacturing.

-$225: Standard/Industry group rate (3-5 people from the same organization).
-For larger groups, contact email@example.com
+- $225: Standard/Industry group rate (3-5 people from the same organization).
+Contact email@example.com to register your group.

 Payment is required at the time of registration.

 If you are not able to pay with credit a card you can contact us at firstname.lastname@example.org to make arrangements for a check payment.

 Please note our cancellation and refund policy: All cancellations must be received in writing (email) to the Office of Industrial Outreach.
 All refunds will be assessed a 10% administrative fee.
 No refunds for cancellations or non-attendance will be given after you have started the course.
 Submit your cancellation request to EMAIL: email@example.com.